 You might think that cold weather means higher rates, but that’s not always true.

-When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of initials and terms.
+When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of new terms.